khakhalin/carsharing101/02_relocations.md

 One potential approach to mitigating this complexity is in following a mixed, modular strategy, where each of the parameters of the "profitability formula" is estimated by a separate expressive ML model, but then the outputs of these model are combined into a final profitability prediction by an explicit formula.
 This approach, somewhat similar to the "Neural additive model" approach [^Agarwal2020] preserves both interpretabitiliy and expressivenss, and allows for independent retraining of different parts of the model.
 It also allows for simplifying fall-backs in case one of the sub-models becomes irrevant; for example, because of a sudden change in business environment.
 For example, the "average generated profit" $\bar π_t(t)$ can be approximated by a constant, by a set of 24 simple averages for each hour of the day, by a set of averages for different hours and weekdays, by a regression model, by a combination of regression models that takes both the time and the car build into account, or by a full-fleged tree-based ML model.
 As long as the relocation tool is designed in a modular way, one can change this complexity on the fly, substituting different sources for one part of the "big formula", without compromizing or invalidating any of the other parts.

+🔥🔥 Find a place where we can talk about CM2 logic vs lost CM1 logic, and about how if we aim at always breaking even and reinvesting at expansion, our marginal daily CM1 opportunity is probably pretty close to a daily CM2 cost of a car (something that we call 20 € in this set of documents).
+Because if the marginal CM1 opportunity were larger, we would have invested in more fleet to capture this CM1, and if it was much lower, we would have shrunk our fleet in this city, to capture a saving.
+Therefore in practice, in a well-managed business, the marginal daily CM1 lost should be approximately equal to the daily cost of keeping an extra car in the city.

+🔥 Finally, now that we have a sketch for a fancy relocation logic, how does this thought sit together with the "optimal relocation volumes" optimization that we discussed earlier?
+If each relocation is so individual, and is triggered by a complex ML system, how can you, or rather, should you even try to predict the "total monthly volume of relocations" upfront?
+The answer is, yes you can, and you certainly should.
+You should because it improves your planning, your staffing and/or long-term contracts with third-parties (including pricing negotiations), and because operationally it is much easier and cheaper to have the daily volume of relocatios "smoothed" over a week, with about the same number of relocations daily.
+The costs of daily idling in a bad location (in this work, €20) are probably about equal to the cost of a single relocation anyway (in this work, also €20), which means that in most cases it's better to wait an extra day rather than pay a surcharge for an uncomfortable urgent relocation.
+(With some notable exceptions, such as airports, see below).
+But also, you definitely _can_ predict average volumes for a given relocation algorithms, if you have a good city model, and you definitely can find a correspondends between these volumes, and the sets of parameters and thresholds set in your adaptive ML algorithm.
+An ideal relocation system therefore utilizes both long-term planning and short-term decision making, and is regularly (quarterly? yearly?) recalibrated, to make sure that both of them match.

 ## Seasonal demand for relocations

 On performance of peripheral hubs in August (a weak month) 🔥🔥 _EDIT BELOW_